Casey closes her cell phone just as she hears a noise by the door. Derek's leaning against it, two grocery bags in his hand.

 "Very true!" she replies with a light, teasing smile.
 "You deserve to know, though, that I came over here just for the marshmallows."

-He groans, she pulls away from him, retrieves the bag of sugary cylinders, and hurries to the couch.
-He follows just as quickly.
-Once they're settled and the TV is on, Casey turns to face him.
-She swallows, internally astonished that she even needs to do that.
+He groans, she pulls away from him, retrieves the bag of sugary cylinders from the kitchenette and and hurries back to the couch.
+When they're again settled and the TV is on, she turns to face him.
+She swallows, reminding herself of such moments in movies.

 "I get a little…apprehensive, maybe, when I think of your usual way with girls, and the fact that we used to argue so much, on top of the, um…Sally thing…" Derek stops tracing her hip with his fingers.
 "Then the night at the motel; I mean, that was a big deal, Derek, and you know it!
 Later, of course, you gave me an out.
 I took it.
 Remember?
 When I was looking down at the baby and-"